🎙️ 1M+ creators use this voice AI — free tier, no CC required

 Can I use both Cursor and Windsurf?

 Yes, many developers use both tools for different purposes.
-Cursor is excellent for rapid prototyping and quick iterations, while Windsurf's plan-first approach can be better for complex, multi-step changes.
+Cursor is excellent for rapid, diff-first iterations, while Windsurf's Cascade can be better for autonomous multi-step changes.
 Since both are VS Code-based, your skills transfer between them easily.

 Which AI IDE has better code completion?